Woodmaxx DC-1260 4-inch Gas Wood Chipper Review (2026)

-Woodmaxx's only gas-standalone chipper — a dual chipper/shredder for homeowners without a tractor.
+Woodmaxx's only gas-standalone chipper — a 14 HP gravity self-feeding 4-inch unit for homeowners without a tractor.

 Owner walkaround and live chipping demo of the DC-1260 with the Briggs Vanguard engine option — covers feed behavior on hardwood limbs.